AlfonsoG-dev/filesManager/README.md

 >>- for basic operations like: delete, create, copy and move files or directories

 ## Features
-- [x] delete directory and it content
+- [x] delete file or directory and it's content
 - [x] make a directory and nested directories
 - [x] move the content of the source directory to the target directory
+- [x] rename the directory with the given name
-- [x] copy the directory to another
+- [x] copy a file or directory to target

 -------